 There is much documented evidence that a significant number of the veterans who returned from the Vietnam conflict experienced rather severe problems adjusting to civilian life.
 Many veterans remained untreated for a long period of time.
 The VA and local courts recognize that that many of the veterans today are also returning home with mental health issues that, left untreated, can result in much larger problems.

 An early sign that a veteran may have unaddressed problems may be when they first break the law.
 The Veterans Court offers opportunity for the VA, local support organizations, and local communities to engage veterans and offer treatment as an alternative to time in jail.
-Men and women who have served the country are entitled to a second chance.
+Those who have served the country are entitled to a second chance.

 Although most courts work with veterans of all service eras, communities are often motivated to start these courts by concerns about veterans who have recently returned from service and are encountering legal trouble.

 The Goal Of Veterans Treatment Courts